How to Measure for Wallpaper

 Sample Wallpaper Measurements:

-- 3. Divide the length of the wallpaper roll by the adjusted height in Step 2 to find out how many full strips you can get from each roll.
+Divide the length of the wallpaper roll by the adjusted height to find out how many full strips you can get from each roll.
+If your result is a decimal, round down to the nearest whole strip.
 (Ex: 33' / 11' = 3 usable strips per roll).

 Tip!